 Work is performed under the supervision of an administrative superior.

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS (The following conditions must be met for a position to be allocated to this class.)

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)